Back to Portfolio

 What Tower Semiconductor Does

 Tower Semiconductor is an independent specialty semiconductor foundry headquartered in Migdal Haemek, Israel.
-Unlike leading-edge foundries (TSMC, Samsung, Intel) that pursue the smallest transistor nodes, Tower specializes in "more than Moore" analog/mixed-signal technologies:
+Unlike leading-edge foundries (TSMC, Samsung, Intel) that pursue the smallest transistor nodes for digital logic, Tower specializes in "more than Moore" analog/mixed-signal technologies that convert the physical world into electronic signals and back.

 Core Technology Platforms:

-1. Silicon Photonics (SiPho) -- Photonic integrated circuits (PICs) for optical transceivers used in data center interconnects.
+1. Silicon Photonics (SiPho) -- Photonic integrated circuits (PICs) for optical transceivers used in datacenter interconnects.
 Tower manufactures the silicon chips that convert electrical signals to light and back.
-This is the explosive growth driver.
+This is the explosive growth driver, and Tower is "by far the majority supplier" of 1.6T silicon PICs.

 2. Silicon Germanium (SiGe) -- High-performance analog chips for transimpedance amplifiers (TIAs) and laser drivers in optical modules, plus low-noise amplifiers for handsets.

-3. RF SOI (RFSOI) -- Radio frequency switches and front-end modules for mobile handsets.
+3. RF SOI (RFSOI) -- Radio frequency switches and front-end modules for mobile handsets (65nm platform growing 20%+ YoY).

-4. Power Management (BCD) -- Power conversion ICs, envelope trackers for handsets, automotive power.
+4. Power Management (BCD) -- Power conversion ICs, envelope trackers for handsets (new served market), automotive power management.

-5. CMOS Image Sensors -- Machine vision, medical imaging, AR/VR display backplanes.
+5. CMOS Image Sensors -- Machine vision, medical imaging, AR/VR display backplanes (first OLED display backplane PO received).

 Revenue Mix (FY2025):